f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

  .. image:: ../pictures/module6/lab-2-2.png
   :align: center

-10. Click Create.
+10. Click **Create**.

 11. Logon to ``SEA-vBIGIP01.termmarc.com`` and verify the Application is correctly deployed in partition ``tenant1``.

 12. Logon to BIG-IQ as Paula and check out the Application tab.

-	.. note:: if not visible, click refresh in the upper right corner.
+	.. note:: If not visible, click refresh in the upper right corner.

 13. Testing the application.
 Open a browser in the jumphost and type the VS IP address.